hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 #### Import order line item IDs into HotWax Commerce

-2. A job in HotWax Commerce imports the CSV to pair NetSuite order line item IDs with appropriate order items.
+2. A job within HotWax Commerce OMS imports this CSV file from the SFTP location and associates NetSuite order line item IDs with corresponding order items.

 **Job in HotWax Commerce**